ErwinaChmiel/clinic-appointment-system-uml-ba-case/README.md

 After defining the use cases, the activity diagram was prepared to show the appointment booking process step by step.
 It presents the actions performed by the patient and the system, decision points and possible alternative paths.

-The activity diagram organises the process logic: searching for a doctor, selecting an available slot, checking availability, temporarily holding the slot, deciding whether prepayment is required, handling payment, creating the appointment and sending confirmation.
+The activity diagram organises the process logic: searching for a doctor, selecting an available slot, checking availability, temporarily holding the slot, entering patient details or logging in, initiating payment, authorizing payment, creating the appointment and sending confirmation.
 This makes it possible to clearly show both the success path and exception paths, such as unavailable slots or declined payment.

 ### 3. Sequence Diagram — communication between process participants